micmejia/bible-dump/NKJV/Jeremiah/Jer 44.md

 Have you forgotten the wickedness of your fathers, the wickedness of the kings of Judah, the wickedness of their wives, your own wickedness, and the wickedness of your wives, which they committed in the land of Judah and in the streets of Jerusalem?

 ###### 10
-They have not been humbled,[^c] to this day, nor have they feared; they have not walked in My law or in My statutes that I set before you and your fathers.'
+They have not been humbled, to this day, nor have they feared; they have not walked in My law or in My statutes that I set before you and your fathers.'

 ###### 11
-"Therefore thus says the Lord of hosts, the God of Israel: 'Behold, I will set My face against you for catastrophe and for [^d]cutting off all Judah.
+"Therefore thus says the Lord of hosts, the God of Israel: 'Behold, I will set My face against you for catastrophe and for cutting off all Judah.

 ###### 12
 And I will take the remnant of Judah who have set their faces to go into the land of Egypt to dwell there, and they shall all be consumed _and_ fall in the land of Egypt.
 They shall be consumed by the sword _and_ by famine.
 They shall die, from the least to the greatest, by the sword and by famine; and they shall be an oath, an astonishment, a curse and a reproach!